Request an Appointment

-"I believe in patient-centered care and strive to provide my patients and their families as much relevant and understandable information as possible.
+"I believe in patient-centered care and strive to provide my patients and their families with as much relevant and understandable information as possible.
 This includes the nature of a patient's diagnosis and its normal progression, the surgical and nonsurgical treatment options, and the recovery process for each of the various options.
 By providing this information, my patients are in the best possible position to make informed choices regarding their care.

 As a fellowship-trained and board-certified sports medicine doctor, my practice focuses on the nonsurgical and state-of-the-art arthroscopic surgical treatment of sports-related injuries and conditions affecting the shoulder, elbow, and knee.
 I understand my patients' desires to continue participating in their favorite sports and activities, and I am dedicated to helping them recover from their injuries or conditions quickly and safely."